-For a mattress manufacturer, one major advantage to using a compression machine like the CF1396 is that it opens your business up to direct-to-consumer sales.
-Rather than simply auto-bagging mattresses for backroom inventory, your end-customer can now get a neatly rolled, wrapped, and boxed mattress right to their doorstep.
-The CF1396 positively impacts retail store business, too, by allowing you to fit more mattresses on a truck, thus reducing shipping costs.
+For a mattress manufacturer, one significant advantage to using a compression machine like the CF1396 is that it opens your business up to direct-to-consumer sales.
+Rather than simply auto-bagging mattresses for backroom inventory, your end customer can now get a neatly rolled, wrapped, and boxed mattress right to their doorstep.
+The CF1396 positively impacts retail store business by allowing you to fit more mattresses on a truck, thus reducing shipping costs.

 Boxline: An Ergonomic Way to Finish Packaging

 The Boxline addition is the most common add-on for the CF1396.
 It’s an operator-friendly solution for the final packaging step of boxing the product.
 The Boxline lifts the final rolled package to waist height and conveys it to a table where an operator can assist it into a box.
 Without the Boxline, the product falls to the floor and rolls to a stop, where it would need to be lifted by hand to finish packaging.
 Instead, the Boxline brings the product to a safe height and helps the operator quickly box and stack the finished product.

 Traversing Stretch Wrap: Use the Same Film Size for Every Bed

 This feature is exclusive to C³ – there’s nothing else like it in the market!
 Traversing Stretch Wrap allows you to run multiple product widths without having to change out the film.
 The Traversing Stretch Wrap moves side to side to wrap the product as it’s packaged in the roll cage.
 This saves time and reduces the amount of SKUs of film you need to keep on hand.

 CF9500-VC: Compression Folding System with Variable Roll Cage